alvaromontoro/gamecontroller.js/readme.md

 });
 ```

-[Visit the Wiki](https://github.com/alvaromontoro/gamecontroller.js/wiki) for a full list of the properties, methods and associated events of these two objects.
+[Visit the Wiki for a full list of the properties, methods and events](https://github.com/alvaromontoro/gamecontroller.js/wiki) of these two objects.

 ## Browser Support